blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 - Individual Events cannot exceed 400Kb in size (max size of a DynamoDb item).
 We engineer around this for snapshots.
 - The package expects `PAY_PER_REQUEST` billing mode behaviour and doesn't currently support provisioned throughput.
     For example, there's no handling of throughput exceeded exceptions nor a wait/retry mechanism for this.
-- The package currently creates 3 Global Secondary Indexes, two with projection type `ALL` and one `KEYS ONLY`.
-This has a cost implication for writes and storage and should be factored in when estimating your Dynamo spend.
-If you do not have a use case for calling `StoredEventRepository::retrieveAll($uuid = null)` without specifying an aggregate UUID, you can remove the `id-sort_id-index` from the table specification in config and save money.
-The spatie package internally does not (currently) use the method in that way either.

 ### Event Ids
 - This package generates its own Int64 ids for events.
 This is due to the Spatie package interfaces expecting